andreybleme/andreybleme.github.io/_posts/2019-28-05-integration-tests-with-docker.markdown

 ![Docker architecture](https://raw.githubusercontent.com/andreybleme/andreybleme.github.io/master/assets/img/docker-onion.png "Docker architecture")

 As software developers we often tend to think that the CLI must provide all the resources we need to take the full potential of Docker.
 But remember: Docker has an API.
-Not everything needs to be done through the CLI.
-With this in mind, we can choose a SDK for our favorite language to programmatically provide our containers while running our integration tests:
+Not everything needs to be done through the CLI and this is not their idea.

+With this in mind, we can choose an API SDK for our favorite language to programmatically provide our containers while running our integration tests:

 <script src="https://gist.github.com/andreybleme/f383950338bda9a399e99839735cb39a.js"></script>